Nonverbal communication: Children's learning in indigenous American communities

-It is important to note that while nonverbal communication is more prevalent in Indigenous American Communities, verbal communication is also used.
+While nonverbal communication is more prevalent in Indigenous American Communities, verbal communication is also used.
 Preferably, verbal communication does not substitute one's involvement in an activity, but instead acts as additional guidance or support towards the completion of an activity.

 Disadvantages of purely verbal communication across cultures

-As much of (neurotypical) communication is nonverbal, learning a language without learning its corresponding pragmatics can lead to miscommunication.
+As much of human communication is nonverbal, learning a language without learning its corresponding pragmatics can lead to miscommunication.
 "This can lead to intercultural conflict (according to Marianna Pogosyan Ph.D.), misunderstandings and ambiguities in communication, despite language fluency."
 Nonverbal communication makes the difference between bringing cultures together in understanding one another, appearing authentic.
 Or it can push people farther away due to misunderstandings in how different groups see certain nonverbal cues or gestures.
 From birth, children in various cultures are taught the gestures and cues their culture defines as universal which is not the case for others, but some movements are universal.
-Evidence suggests neurotypical humans all smile when happy about something and frown when something is upsetting or bad.
+Evidence suggests that smiling when happy, and frowning in response to something upsetting or bad, are culturally universal.

-Genetics
+Biology and physical appearance

-"In the study of nonverbal communications, the limbic brain is where the action is...because it is the part of the brain that reacts to the world around us reflexively and instantaneously, in real time, and without thought."
-There is evidence that the nonverbal cues made from person-to-person do not entirely have something to do with environment.
+"In our study of nonverbal communications, the limbic brain is where the action is...because it is the part of the brain that reacts to the world around us reflexively and instantaneously, in real time, and without thought."
+Certain physical reactions triggered by the limbic system are biological survival responses, are involuntary, and "honest".

+Some cues are culturally learned and become habitual, others are hereditary.
+These nature versus nurture questions are still debated.

-Along with gestures, phenotypic traits can also convey certain messages in nonverbal communication, for instance, eye color, hair color and height.
+Along with gestures, physical traits can also convey certain messages in nonverbal communication, for instance, eye color, hair color and height.
 Research into height has generally found that taller people are perceived as being more impressive.
 Melamed and Bozionelos (1992) studied a sample of managers in the United Kingdom and found that height was a key factor in who was promoted.
-Height can have benefits and depressors too.
-"While tall people often command more respect than short people, height can also be detrimental to some aspects of one-to-one communication, for instance, where you need to 'talk on the same level' or have an 'eye-to-eye' discussion with another person and do not want to be perceived as too big for your boots."
+Height can have benefits and drawbacks too: "While tall people often command more respect than short people, height can also be detrimental to some aspects of one-to-one communication, for instance, where you need to 'talk on the same level' or have an 'eye-to-eye' discussion with another person and do not want to be perceived as too big for your boots."

 Chronemics

 Chronemics is the way time is used.
 Our use of time can communicate and send messages, nonverbally.
-The way we use time and give or don't give our time to others can communicate different messages.
+The way we use time and give or do not give our time to others can communicate different messages.
 Chronemics can send messages to others about what we value and also send messages about power.
 "When you go to see someone who is in a position of power over you, such as your supervisor, it is not uncommon to be kept waiting.
 However, you would probably consider it bad form to make a more powerful person wait for you.
 Indeed, the rule seems to be that the time of powerful people is more valuable than the time of less powerful people."